Group Convolutional Neural Network for the Low-Energy Spectrum in the Quantum Dimer Model: Comparison with ED and QMC

-\paragraph*{Benchmark with $\rm ED$ and $\rm QMC$:} We benchmark our $\rm{GCNN}$ results against ED and QMC across a wide range of system sizes.
-At $L{=}8$ ($\dim{\sim}311$M), we benchmark the global ground state wavefunction amplitudes as well as every irrep-specific ground state energy with ED and find excellent agreement throughout (Appendix~\ref{app:appendix_ED_L8}).
-For larger system sizes, we benchmark our results against QMC results from Ref.~\cite{syljuasen_plaquette_2006,ralko_generic_2008} in systems up to $L\leq32$.
+\paragraph*{Energies: } For larger system sizes, we benchmark our results against QMC results from Ref.~\cite{syljuasen_plaquette_2006,ralko_generic_2008} in systems up to $L=32$.
 In Fig.~\ref{fig:merged_plot}(a), we compare the ground-state energy density $\langle \mathcal{E}_o \rangle$ estimated from GCNNs of varying depths with QMC estimates~\cite{syljuasen_plaquette_2006} at a fixed $V$.
 While $\mathcal{L} {=} 1$ network performs poorly, $\mathcal{L} {\geq} 2$ networks agree with QMC across system sizes.
 Figure~\ref{fig:merged_plot}(b) shows $\mathcal{L}{=}2$ $\text{GCNN}$ estimates of $\langle \mathcal{E}_o \rangle$ as a function of $V$ at $L{=}16,32$, demonstrating its sufficiency across $V$.
 In Fig.~\ref{fig:spectrum_maintext}(c), we show a comparison of $\mathcal{L}{=}2$ GCNN estimates of the low lying energies with the corresponding QMC estimates~\cite{ralko_generic_2008} at $V{=}0.4$ across $L$ again indicating excellent agreement even for excitations.